 Many people associate artificial intelligence (AI) with robots and self-driving cars.
 At the same time, the availability of huge volumes of mass data and the rapid increase in processing power also mean that AI is predestined for use in portfolio management.
-He has learnt to detect key characteristics over time.
-The system can also find patterns that humans would not even be able to detect.
+Through machine learning, key characteristics are detected over time, allowing the system to find patterns that even the most seasoned analyst would struggle to detect.

 Application areas for AI in the investment segment include:

 - detection of critical text passages